ajmalBuilds/ajmalBuilds/README.md

 - 🔭 I’m currently working towards becoming an expert in **Software Development.**

-- 👨‍💻 All of my projects are available at [https://github.com/ajmalBuilds](https://github.com/ajmalBuilds)
+- 👨‍💻 All of my projects are available at [https://ajmalBuilds.vercel.app](https://ajmalbuilds.vercel.app/)

-- 💬 Ask me about **Node.js, React, Express, MongoDB Etc.**
+- 💬 Ask me about **Node.js, React, Express, MongoDB, Next.js Etc.**

 - 📫 How to reach me **ajmalBuilds@gmail.com**